Communities

 Conditional based on challenge type

-snail_‭ wrote about 3 years ago
+snail_‭ wrote over 3 years ago

 I can agree with making this rule a requirement on specific challenge types, or allow authors to specify it in the rules, but I'm not sure if the concerns apply universally.
 Also, I didn't see the default loophole you refer to.
 Do you have a link/quote?